xbiome/rexmap/readme.md

 ### macOS

-First, install Xcode command line tools.
+First, make sure you have the latest Xcode and [latest R](https://cran.r-project.org/bin/macosx/R-3.5.0.pkg) (> 3.4) installed.
+Then, install Xcode command line tools.
 To do this, open a macOS Terminal, then type
 ```
 xcode-select --install
 ```